ossf/security-baseline/baseline.md

 **Criteria:**

-The [project documentation] MUST define a cadence in which [known vulnerabilities] are evaluated, and [exploitable vulnerabilities] are either fixed or verified as unexploitable.
+The [project documentation] MUST include a policy that defines a threshold for remediation of [SCA] findings related to vulnerabilities and [licenses].

 **Objective:**

-Establish a process for evaluating and addressing [known vulnerabilities], then communicate this process to users and
-[contributors] alike.
+Ensure that the project clearly communicates the threshold for remediation of [SCA] findings, including vulnerabilities and [license] issues in software dependencies.

 **Implementation:**

-Define a policy in the project documentation for evaluating known vulnerabilities, fixing exploitable vulnerabilities, and verifying unexploitable vulnerabilities.
+Document a policy in the project that defines a threshold for remediation of [SCA] findings related to vulnerabilities and
+[licenses].
+Include the process for identifying, prioritizing, and remediating these findings.

 **Control Mappings:**